Top Tips for Negotiating Freelance Contracts and Agreements

 Outline the obligations regarding non-disclosure in the contract.
 Specify that both parties are responsible for keeping all confidential information confidential, even after the contract is terminated.
 This will ensure that all parties understand their responsibilities when it comes to protecting sensitive information.

-See also OneSpace
+See also Jobble

 Specify the duration of confidentiality in the contract.
 Determine how long the information shared during the project is considered confidential.
 This duration can vary depending on the nature of the project or industry standards.
 Clearly defining the time frame for confidentiality will provide clarity and avoid any potential misunderstandings.